UnknownRori/raylib-breakout-game/README.md

 # I know you guys can use emscripten, there is the docs to install it
 emcmake cmake -S . -B web-build -DPLATFORM=Web cmake --build ./web-build

+# Or you guys are lazy
+make web # For web build  just make sure emscripten already in path and activated make desktop # For desktop build
 ```